ianmobbs/-old-ianmobbs.github.io/_posts/2017-08-08-npr-sunday-puzzle.md

 layout: post
 published: true
 type: article
-title: Brute-forcing the NPR Sunday Puzzle - and getting it right!
+title: Brute-forcing the NPR Sunday Puzzle
 blurb: Does the NPR Sunday puzzle really require inherent cleverness, or just the ability to code?
 Are they one and the same?
 tags:
     - python